Time to add a little pizzazz to your grain game! This 15-minute Moroccan Couscous recipe is easy, versatile, and absolutely scrumptious.

 Couscous is a staple dish in many North African countries including Morocco, a country I dream of visiting one day.

-How to Make Moroccan Couscous
+How to Make a Moroccan Couscous Recipe

 - Shallot.
 Starting the recipe by sautéing a shallot gives the entire dish a more robust, complete flavor.

 - Cumin.
-Moroccan cuisine is especially renown for its spices.
+Moroccan cuisine is especially renowned for its spices.
 This recipe keeps the spices fairly mild so that the couscous pairs well with a variety of dishes.
 A touch of cumin is all you need.

 - To Store.
 Place leftover couscous in an airtight storage container in the refrigerator for up to 3 days.

 - To Freeze.
-Let the couscous cool completely, then store it in an airtight freezer-safe storage container in the freezer for up to 3 months.
+Let the couscous cool completely, then store it in an airtight, freezer-safe storage container in the freezer for up to 3 months.
 Let thaw overnight in the refrigerator before reheating.

-Recommended Tools to Make This Recipe
+Recommended Tools to Make this Recipe

 - Versatile Saucepan.
 This one is a very useful size for cooking grains and with proper care can last a lifetime.

 - Citrus Juicer.
 The BEST way to juice any citrus fruit.
-You’ll be amazed how much juice it can squeeze from every lemon.
+You’ll be amazed at how much juice it can squeeze from every lemon.

-- 1/4 cup pine nuts - or swap pistachios or slivered almonds
+- 1/4 cup pine nuts or swap pistachios or slivered almonds

-- 2 tablespoons unsalted butter - use coconut oil or vegan butter to make vegan
+- 2 tablespoons unsalted butter use coconut oil or vegan butter to make vegan

 - 1 small shallot chopped